 - Veterans Rapid Retraining Assistance Program.
-As of September 30, 2023, VA data show that VBA obligated \$349.30 million (53.9 percent) to provide education assistance to veterans who are unemployed due to the covered public health emergency and are not eligible for certain other veteran education programs.27 - Scanning personnel records.
-According to VA data, as of September 30, 2023, VBA obligated \$115.79 million (17.9 percent) of its ARPA allocation for increased scanning efforts at the National Personnel Records Centers and National Archives and Records Administration facilities to continue to bring personnel records into VBA.
+As of September 30, 2023, VA data show that VBA obligated \$349.30 million (53.9 percent of VBA's total ARPA allocation) to provide education assistance to veterans who are unemployed due to the covered public health emergency and are not eligible for certain other veteran education programs.27 - Scanning personnel records.
+According to VA data, as of September 30, 2023, VBA obligated \$115.79 million (17.9 percent of VBA's total ARPA allocation) for increased scanning efforts at the National Personnel Records Centers and National Archives and Records Administration facilities to continue to bring personnel records into VBA.
 28 - Overtime.
-According to VA data, VBA obligated \$132.93 million (20.5 percent) as of September 30, 2023, of its ARPA allocation for additional VBA employee overtime to continue to address the disability and compensation claims backlog that accrued during the
+According to VA data, VBA obligated \$132.93 million (20.5 percent of VBA's total ARPA allocation) as of September 30, 2023, for additional VBA employee overtime to continue to address the disability and compensation claims backlog that accrued during the COVID-19 pandemic due to the shutdown of required in-person disability examinations and inability to access records housed in the National Personnel Records Centers and National Archives and Records Administration facilities.